 Redwood Tree Removal Case Study.
-Pro Climb was recently contracted by Tree Care Auckland to carry out the removal of 9 mature Redwood trees located at YMCA Camp Adair, Hunua.
+Pro Climb was recently contracted by Pro Climb to carry out the removal of 9 mature Redwood trees located at YMCA Camp Adair, Hunua.

 Redwood Tree Removal Project Summary